Lall-091/sql-docs/docs/tools/configuration-manager/sql-server-configuration-manager.md

 Because SQL Server Configuration Manager is a snap-in for the [!INCLUDE [msconame-md](../../includes/msconame-md.md)] Management Console program and not a stand-alone program, it doesn't appear as an application in newer versions of Windows.

-## Accessing SQL Server Configuration Manager
+## Access SQL Server Configuration Manager

 - **Windows 10 and Windows 11:** To open SQL Server Configuration Manager, type `SQLServerManager16.msc` (for SQL Server 2022) in the Start Page.
 For other versions, replace `16` with the appropriate number.
 You can pin SQL Server Configuration Manager to the Start Page or Task Bar by right-clicking `SQLServerManager16.msc` and selecting "Open file location."
 Then, right-click the file and select "Pin to Start" or "Pin to Taskbar".
 - **Windows 8:** In the Search charm, under Apps, type `SQLServerManager<version>.msc` (for example, `SQLServerManager16.msc`) and press Enter.